wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 The Australian public has the right to expect a much higher standard of behaviour from its Federal parliamentarians.

 * The **revolution** that saw the creation of the great nation and republic of the United States of America was sparked by a tea party at Boston over 200 years ago.

+* I have in my hand a book entitled The Quiet **Revolution**' written by James Ford Cairns, the Minister for Overseas Trade.

 * Change is slow and the **revolution** is quiet.